How Much Does Biote Cost?

+How much does Biote cost?
+Is hormone replacement therapy expensive?
 Also, what is Biote therapy?
 Biote manufactures high-quality Bio-Identical Hormone Replacement Therapy (BHRT) pellets.
 Biote therapy is very similar in cost to other types of hormone replacement therapy.
-Integrative Health and Rehabilitation in Denver, Colorado, charges $355 for female pellets, usually lasting for 4 to 6 months.
-This breaks down to a very affordable $88-$116 a month, depending on how often you require treatment.
+Integrative Health and Rehabilitation in Denver, Colorado, charges $355 for female pellets, usually lasting 4 to 6 months.
+This breaks down to a very affordable $88-$116 monthly, depending on how often you require treatment.
 The cost for male charge pellet therapy is $655.
 Men’s treatment typically lasts more extended, up to 6 months.
 This comes to a cost of roughly $110 per month.
-Of course, hormone pellet therapy costs differ for every individual, and these are only estimates.
-These prices do not include any pre or post-pellet testing or nutritional supplements you may take to make the most of your treatment.
+Of course, hormone pellet therapy costs differ for everyone; these are only estimates.
+These prices do not include any pre or post-pellet testing or nutritional supplements you may take to maximize your treatment.

-Taking your first steps to maximize your health with Biote starts with a simple survey.
-You can find the men’s survey here and the women’s here.
+Taking your first steps to maximizing your health with Biote starts with a simple survey.
+You can find the men’s survey and the women’s.
 The next step is to take a simple blood test.
-You can schedule your blood test by calling Integrative Health and Rehab at (303) 424-7171 or online scheduling.
+You can schedule your blood test by calling Integrative Health and Rehabilitation at (303) 424-7171 or online scheduling.

 Hormones affect almost every aspect of our physiology.
 From how well our organs function to how fast our metabolism runs.
 Endocrine glands secrete the hormones that control how our bodies operate.
 Unfortunately, our glands can malfunction as we age, increasing stress on other parts of our bodies.

-While our bodies are designed to produce hormones, as we age, it becomes necessary to supplement those hormones to maintain proper function.
+While our bodies are designed to produce hormones, it becomes necessary to supplement those hormones to maintain proper function as we age.
 BHRT helps restore our hormone levels, improving our bodies’ feelings and functions.

 What Is Biote?